Graham slams Trump's "disastrous meeting" with Putin

-WASHINGTON — Sen. Lindsey Graham, R-S.C., blasted President Donald Trump on Sunday for his administration’s lack of a response to Russia’s attempts to interfere in the 2016 election, saying, “this whole idea of moving forward without punishing Russia is undercutting his entire presidency.”
+WASHINGTON — Sen. Lindsey Graham, R-South Carolina, blasted President Donald Trump on Sunday for his administration's lack of a response to Russia's attempts to interfere in the 2016 election, saying, "This whole idea of moving forward without punishing Russia is undercutting his entire presidency."

 Earlier Sunday, Trump fired off a series of tweets on his meeting with Russian President Vladimir Putin at the G-20 Summit in Germany, writing, "Putin & I discussed forming an impenetrable Cyber Security unit so that election hacking, & many other negative things, will be guarded."